 This course is a sequel to the Algebraic Number Theory course, and treats the basic theory of local fields.
-This will include both algebraic material (valuations, extensions, ramification theory, Kronecker-Weber, etc) and analytic material (p-adic analytic functions, Mahler’s theorem, p-adic L-functions, etc).
+This will include the theory of valuations, extensions, ramification theory, Kronecker-Weber, as well as class field theory.

-At the end of this course, the student will be familiar with the local theory of number fields, and master algebraic as well as analytic techniques that provide, besides some immediate applications, an introduction to some contemporary research themes in number theory.
+At the end of this course, the student will be familiar with the local theory of number fields, and master algebraic techniques that provide, besides some immediate applications, an introduction to some contemporary research themes in number theory.

 You will find the timetables for all courses and degree programmes of Leiden University in the tool MyTimetable (login).
 Any teaching activities that you have sucessfully registered for in MyStudyMap will automatically be displayed in MyTimeTable.
 Any timetables that you add manually, will be saved and automatically displayed the next time you sign in.

 MyTimetable allows you to integrate your timetable with your calendar apps such as Outlook, Google Calendar, Apple Calendar and other calendar apps on your smartphone.
 Any timetable changes will be automatically synced with your calendar.
 If you wish, you can also receive an email notification of the change.
 You can turn notifications on in ‘Settings’ (after login).